-Running out of free things to do in Singapore?
+Running out of things to do in Singapore on a budget?
 Why not take your sightseeing trip to the next level by going for a hunt of the iconic half-lion, half-fish statues?
 Singapore actually has 8 Merlion statues located all over the city.
 The challenge is every time you find the Merlion, take a photo with it.

 How to get to a Merlion hunting spree